 Avocado as a beauty product

-For a radiant skin tone, this butter fruit is your answer.
+When it comes to avocado benefits for skin and hair, this butter fruit is your answer.
 Even though it’s getting more and more popular in the beauty industry, this fruit and its uses for skin and hair go way back.
 In the ancient times, the Aztecs and other populations used avocado as a protection from strong sun and wind, to keep their skin hydrated.
 Avocado acts as an emollient and it boots elasticity of the skin with its fatty acids.

 - reduces wrinkles